ljm17/TopHeavyLayoutManager/README.md

 ```

 # License
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License");<br/>
-   you may not use this file except in compliance with the License.
+   you may not use this file except in compliance with the License.<br/>
    You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

    Unless required by applicable law or agreed to in writing, software
    distributed under the License is distributed on an "AS IS" BASIS,
-   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.<br/>
    See the License for the specific language governing permissions and
    limitations under the License.